Hockey alumnus is NHL veteran

-In 2006, he and fellow Husky Bret Hedican helped the Carolina Hurricanes win the the NHL championship.
+In 2006, he and fellow St. Cloud State skater Bret Hedican helped the Carolina Hurricanes win the the NHL championship.
 Later that summer they brought the Stanley Cup home to the National Hockey Center for a celebration.

 The Star Tribune picked Cullen as one of its three top players in the 2006 Stanley Cup, saying he "did everything to set up Carolina's first goal but actually score it."